Bachelor of Science

 CHE 141.
 General Chemistry I. 4 Hours.

 First semester of general chemistry for science students.
-Topics include properties of matter, stoichiometry, solutions chemistry, thermodynamics, gas laws, atomic structure, molecular geometry and chemical bonding.
-Course Information: Three hours of lab per week.
-Prerequisites: High school chemistry, placement in MAT 094, or CHE 101 with a grade of B or better.
+Topics: properties of matter, stoichiometry, solutions chemistry, thermodynamics, gas laws, atomic structure, molecular geometry and chemical bonding.
+Course Information: Three hours-lab per week.
+Prerequisites: High school chemistry, placement in MAT 094.
+Co-requisite: CHE 143.
 This course fulfills a general education requirement at UIS in the area of Physical Science with Lab (IAI Code: P1 902L).

 CHE 142.
 General Chemistry II.
 4 Hours.

-The second semester of university-level of modern chemistry for science students.
+The second semester of general chemistry for science students.
 Topics include solid structures, solution properties, kinetics, entropy, nuclear chemistry, electrochemistry and equilibria (acid-base and solubility).
-Laboratory experience is included.
-Course Information: Prerequisite: CHE 141 or equivalent.
+Course Information: Three hours of lab weekly.
+Co-requisite: Enrollment in CHE 144.
+Prerequisites: CHE 141 or equivalent.
 This course fulfills a general education requirement at UIS in the area of Physical Science with a Lab.

 CHE 151.
 Survey of Organic and Biochemistry.
 4 Hours.

 This course will give students an overview of the principles of organic chemistry and biochemistry.
 It will focus on their application to the health sciences and is designed for students in nursing and applied health sciences.
 Course Information: Three hours of lab per week.
 Prerequisites: CHE 141, or equivalent.